DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 Julia has a few packages dedicated to image processing.
 First of all we will look at the **TestImages package**, which hosts a selection of sample images, then briefly visit the **ImageView** package before moving onto the Images package, which implements a range of functions for image manipulation.
 ***
 ###Testimages package
-The TestImages package currently provides 25 sample images, which form a convenient basis for experimentation.
+The TestImages package currently provides 25 sample images, this forms a basis for experimentation.
 **Step 1**
 We’ll load the archetypal test image.
 **Step 2**